This post may contain affiliate links. Read the full disclosure here.

 And by harm, I mean poking someone in the eye, or just generally getting in the way.
 Monstera’s aerial roots won’t do damage to your brickwork like ivy can, but it can damage the paint.

 If I owned my house I’d have aerial roots EVERYWHERE because they look cool af.
+You can always tuck them back in the pot to keep them out of the way.

 If you see aerial roots on spider plants LEAVE THEM.
 They’re most likely propagative roots and will produce babies.